mkenney/go-chrome/README.md

 # TODO

 Add more tests, especially for error cases.
 If you would like to contribute but aren't sure how, take a look at [codecov](https://codecov.io/gh/mkenney/go-chrome) for any tests that could be written.
-There are [many](https://github.com/mkenney/go-chrome/blob/master/tot/socket/cdtp.animation_test.go) [examples](https://github.com/mkenney/go-chrome/blob/master/tot/cdtp/animation/enum.animation.type_test.go)of tests in the repo.
+There are [many](https://github.com/mkenney/go-chrome/blob/master/tot/socket/cdtp.animation_test.go) [examples](https://github.com/mkenney/go-chrome/blob/master/tot/cdtp/animation/enum.animation.type_test.go) of tests in the repo.

 Any contributions of any kind are very welcome!